-• Directly affect the safety of a commercial motor vehicle.
+- Directly affect the safety of a commercial motor vehicle.
 This means you are required by your regularly assigned routine and duties to work directly with a commercial motor vehicle or its contents.
-The duties must be direct and hands-on, requiring you to physically move, touch, or affect the vehicle www.oregon.gov/DOR or its contents.
+The duties must be direct and hands-on, requiring you to physically move, touch, or affect the vehicle or its contents.
 Supervisory, managerial, consulting, or other duties that indirectly affect the safety of a motor vehicle do not meet the definition of "directly affects," and

+- Work as:

+- An operator of a commercial motor vehicle,

+- A mechanic,